 Llamas have been a part of Andean and Incan culture for thousands of years and the Aymaras and Quechuas use them in their rituals too.
 For example, when they build a new house or building they bury an unborn fetus under the cornerstone of the new house that will be built.
 They believe that by giving Mother Nature (they call her Pachamama) the fetus she will bring them health, wealth, happiness and safety in their new house or building.

-These animals, their wool, and their fetuses are also used in many other rituals by curanderos (that's what they call their medicine men - it means "healers") and kallawayas, who are like soothsayers and historians all in one.
+These animals, their wool, and their fetuses are also used in many other rituals by curanderos (medicine men - it means "healers") and kallawayas, who are like soothsayers and historians all in one.

 About Alpacas, Vicuñas and Guanaco